Intoxication (poisoning) in dogs and cats

 If immediate access to a veterinarian is unavailable, calling a poison control hotline for dogs and cats can be a helpful.
 Describe the details to the operator, including what substance it appears the animal has ingested, how much and when it occurred.
 Follow any instructions you are given exactly and get the animal to an emergency treatment facility as soon as possible.

 Prognosis depends on the type of toxic substance, the dose ingested, and the time taken to obtain treatment.
 The age, size and overall health of the animal are also important factors in recovery.
 The sooner treatment begins, the less time the poison has to make its way through the animal’s system.
 In most cases, with prompt and aggressive treatment, the prognosis is fair to excellent, with most animals returning to their normal selves within a short time.

 Any case of poisoning can have serious consequences.
 While mild cases are reversible, severe overdose can cause long term damage or death.
 This is especially true of medications that were intended for humans, from which serious illness and even death can result.
 Cases where the poisoning was not discovered until later or the cause is unknown can delay treatment and lead to more severe consequences.

-Treatment for intoxication (poisoning) in dogs and cats
+Treatment of intoxication (poisoning) in dogs and cats